-Students can connect with their neighborhood teams for support and resources.
-The Resident Director (RD) is a great place to start.
-Please visit the Find Your Neighborhood Staff page for more information.
+Students can connect with their neighborhood teams for support and resources with the Resident Director (RD) being a great place to start.
+Please also visit the Neighborhood Staff page for more information on local staff.
 Our priority is to care for students and their residential/neighborhood communities.

 - One-on-one Partnerships: We offer supportive consultation, problem-solving, assessment and connection.
 We strive to empower students throughout the process of understanding and responding to their needs.

 - Referrals: We identify the people and places on campus that can provide additional support and connect students with the tools they need to meet their needs in the moment.
 This can include resources for coping with stress, anxiety, grief, mental health concerns, academic issues, and the impact of alcohol/other drugs.

 - Managing Relationships: We provide support in navigating the challenges and opportunities related to living and learning in community with others.
 These dynamics can involve roommates, friendships, and other social groups.